WLMT: Max Media ownership and Clear Channel LMA

+WLMT's final logo as a UPN affiliate, used from 2002 to 2006.

 WMTU in Jackson, while remaining a UPN affiliate, was slowly split off of WLMT in 2001 when the station changed its call sign to WJKT.
 WJKT began simulcasting WLMT's Memphis newscast in 2003.

 WLMT debuted an in-studio wrestling program from Memphis Wrestling in 2003, two years after WMC-TV canceled its long-running wrestling show.

 CW affiliation

 In 2006, UPN and The WB were shut down and replaced with The CW, with which WLMT affiliated.
 (WJKT in Jackson instead rejoined Fox.)